 In an effort to cover some of the more basic aspects of living with migraines I’d like to address how to treat a migraine attack.
 Many of us have lots of experience with waiting them out, losing hours and days of our lives and experiencing tremendous suffering.
 The good news is there are some better options out there for us.

 These medications have been designed for the express purpose of stopping a migraine attack.
 This makes them your best line of defense against an attack if you are able to take them.
 Examples of medications in this category are Relpax, Imitrex, Maxalt, etc. Many of these are available in orally disintegrating tablet, nasal spray, and injection form, which can help you get the relief you need without having to keep a medication in your stomach.

-As their name suggests, these medications can help with the nausea and vomiting many migraineurs experience as a part of their attacks.
-Examples of medications in this category include Phenergan, Reglan and Zofran.
+As their name suggests, these medications can help with nausea and vomit many migraineurs experience as a part of their attacks.
+Examples of medications in this category include Phenergan, Reglan, and Zofran.
 Zofran comes in an orally disintegrating tablet, which can be especially helpful when you are nauseated.

-- acupressure - Applying gentle pressure to certain spots on your body can help relief the pain of a migraine attack.
+acupressure – Applying gentle pressure to certain spots on your body can help relieve the pain of a migraine attack.
 (How to Use Acupressure Points for Migraines)